-Mr. Speaker, the Secretariat has continued to implement the program for development and harmonization of statistics in the region.
-The program aims at establishing a sustainable Community Statistical System (CSS) to be underpinned by a legal and capable institutional framework of producing harmonized and comparable macroeconomic, productive, and social statistics for monitoring the EAC

-Macroeconomic Convergence criteria and other integration initiatives.

-Following the expiry of the first EAC Regional Statistics Development Plan, the EAC Secretariat developed the second Regional Statistics Development Plan (RSDP II) covering the period 2017/18 -2021/22.
-The plan was adopted by the dedicated meeting of the Sectoral Council on Finance and Economic Affairs (SCFEA) held on 10th November 2017.
-The Plan aims at establishing a mechanism for production and dissemination of timely, regionally & internationally reliable. comparable statistics; and the establishment of the East African Statistics Bureau.
+24.Mr.
+Speaker, the Secretariat has continued to implement the program for development and harmonization of statistics in the region.
+The program aims at establishing a sustainable Community Statistical System (CSS) to be underpinned by a legal and institutional framework capable of producing harmonized and comparable macroeconomic, productive, and social statistics for monitoring the EAC Macroeconomic Convergence criteria and other integration initiatives.
+Following the expiry of the first EAC Regional Statistics Development Plan, the EAC Secretariat developed the second Regional Statistics Development Plan (RSDP II) covering the period 2017/18 - 2021/22.
+The Plan was adopted by the dedicated meeting of the Sectoral Council on Finance and Economic Affairs (SCFEA) held on 10th November 2017.
+The Plan aims at establishing a mechanism for production and dissemination of timely, reliable, regionally & internationally comparable statistics; and the establishment of the East African Statistics Bureau.